 “Are they hiding and waiting for us to go down?”
 Mort stared from the action on the TV to Sal’s face wanting answers.

 “We’re safe.
 Look at that.
 People everywhere on TV.
 Look how they’re dressed and they’ve got horses.”

 They were still watching when the backup party came searching for them.
 The priest kept his men outside the cabin.
 “Burn it down.
 There are ghosts inside.
 He could hear the two antique dealers laughing and talking up in the attic.
 He didn’t think Mort or Sal could be saved from the evil they’d brought back from the grave.

 “Burn it and them along with it.
 It’s the only way to purify this ancient evil.”
 The crackling sound of licking flames grew hungry.
 The priest gave the sign to ward off evil.
 The sound of wild dogs mingled with that coming from the TV.

-“That wild cry is coming from another direction, priest.
-The evil is already out upon the earth.”
+“That evil prayer of sound is coming from another direction, priest.
+Satan's henchmen are breathing down our necks.”
 One of the followers pointed at the waiting pack of wild dogs in shadowy flight beyond the firelight.
-They waited impatiently for their turn to rid the earth of the remnants of the human scourge which befouled it.
+They prowled impatiently for their turn to rip and tear at the remnants of the human scourge befouling the earth.